 Name of Litigant Nature of the litigation Current status Management Actions Organisation Undoing Tax Abuse (OUTA) vs Minister of Transport & others The applicant sought a declaratory order to declare AARTO legislation unconstitutional and invalid.
 On the 12 th of July 2023,the ConCourt upheld the RTMC appeal to the High Court judgment and the order of the High Court was set aside.
 The application is dismissed with no order as to costs.
-Fines 4 U & Another Applicant sought to review decisions taken by representation officers in term of section 18 of the AARTO Act. c c .
-Framework reviewed and considered all the issues raised in the of judgement.
+Fines 4 U & Another Applicant sought to review decisions taken by representation officers in terms of section 18 of the AARTO Act.
+Judgement finalised and ruling made against the Agency with costs.
+The Agency unsuccessfully appealed the judgement and the cost order of the appeal application was made in favour of Fines 4 U. Adjudications Framework reviewed and considered all the issues raised in the judgement.
 Agency and Tshwane Metropolitan Municipality (joined as the second respondent in the matter) to issue him with his driving licence and licence disc in respect of various vehicles under the circumstances where the Applicant has been served with an enforcement order. and the matter was accordingly removed from the roll of the court.
-Howard Demborvsky vs Department of Transport and Others Mr. Howards has lodged this application to, amongst others contest the constitutionality of some of the provisions in the AARTO Act as well as its s, RTIA in the process of consultin f its attorney on the process of recovery of a cost award.
-The current deceased estate t reported not have any assets.
-Application dismissed g with costs.
+Howard Demborvsky vs Department of Transport and Others Mr. Howards has lodged this application to, amongst others, contest the constitutionality of RTIA in the process of consulting its attorney on the process of recovery of a cost award.
+The current deceased estate reported not have any assets.
+Application dismissed with costs.